sapegin/dotfiles/setup/Readme.md

 ## :skull: Bootstrap :skull:

 Run `./bootstrap.sh` (or separate scripts in this folder) and make you some coffee.
-Then open Chrome (now it’s your default browser) and install [all needed apps](https://github.com/sapegin/dotfiles/wiki/Mac-OS-Apps).
+Then open Chrome (now it’s your default browser) and install [all needed apps](https://github.com/sapegin/dotfiles/wiki/OS-X-Apps).

 **Warning**.
-Your Mac can turns into a pumpkin.
+Your Mac can turn into a pumpkin.

 ## Scripts